Flashloanarbitragebot/neural-sniper/README.md

-# neural-sniper 🧠 NeuralSniper: AI-Powered Flash Arbitrage Bot
+# 🧠 NeuralSniper: AI-Powered Flash Arbitrage Bot

 NeuralSniper is an intelligent, adaptive DeFi trading bot that executes real-time flash loan arbitrage across multiple DEXs.
 It uses Aave for flash liquidity, Uniswap/Sushiswap for trades, and optional AI models to auto-tune strategy.